raw-labs/raw-database-virtualization-api/README.md

 ---

+**Note:** These SQL queries are designed to work within the RAW platform, utilizing the `:<variable_name>` syntax for parameter injection.
+The hardcoded data simulates actual database tables from different sources, allowing you to test and prototype data virtualization APIs without connecting to real databases.

 **Note:** The top-level comments/annotations describe the input parameters, their types, and default values.
-Proper table aliases (`Inventory`, `Warehouses`, `Products`) are used for clarity and maintainability.

 ---